lawrencemasilo/alx-react/0x05-react_state/README.md

-This directory is about React state.
+This directory is about React state .